hausdorff/davidbalbert.github.com/_posts/2013-08-19-adding-haskells-where-to-ocaml.md

         z = 20
 ```

 So our task is to extend the above rule to account for this.
-My solution is this (see full source [here](https://github.com/hausdorff/ocaml-where/blob/master/where.ml)):
+My solution the following (see full source [here](https://github.com/hausdorff/ocaml-where/blob/master/where.ml)):

 ```ocaml
 let_binding_seq: [[ rf = opt_rec; lb = let_binding -> (rf,lb) ]];